Harker-Hackers/schoology-extension/docs/index.md

 ## Installation

-Click [here](https://schoology-extension.herokuapp.com) to download the extension files (can take up to ten seconds to wakeup app).
+Click [here](https://schoology-extension.herokuapp.com) to download the extension files (can take up to ten seconds to wake up app).
 Unzip the download.

 Go to [chrome://extensions/](chrome://extensions/) and enable developer mode from to top right of your screen, to the right of the search bar.
 ![](images/developer-mode.png)